yangqi0/petitgpt/README.md

 # PetitGPT: End-to-End Small Language Model Training Pipeline

 `PetitGPT` is a small-scale language model training project implemented in PyTorch.
-The goal is to develop and analyze a complete language model training and post-training pipeline under realistic compute constraints.
+The goal is to develop, understand, and analyze a complete language model training and post-training pipeline under realistic compute constraints.

 The project covers: